Mixtures of g-priors in Generalized Linear Models: Introduction

-In Bayesian variable selection (BVS) and Bayesian model averaging (BMA) problems for Gaussian regression models with $p$ predictors, every subset model, indexed by $\MM \in \{0, 1\}^{p}$, may be expressed as $\Y = \one_n \alpha + \X_\MM \b_\MM + \e$, where $\mathbf{1}_n$ is a column vector of ones of length $n$, $\alpha$ is the intercept, $\X_\MM$ is the model specific design matrix with $p_\MM$ columns of full rank, and $\b_\MM$ is the vector of length $p_\MM$ of the non-zero regression coefficients in model $\MM$.
-The most common formulation of Zellner's $g$-prior, as in \citet{Liang_etal_2008}, uses the independent Jeffreys prior for $\alpha$ and $\sigma^2$ where $\mathcal{P}_{\one_n} = \one_n(\one_n^T\one_n)^{-1} \one_n^T$ is the orthogonal projection on the space spanned by the column vector $\one_n$.
-While it is often assumed that the columns of the design matrix $\X_\MM$ must be centered so that the Fisher information matrix is block diagonal (due to $\one_n^T \X_\MM = \zero_{p_\MM}$) to justify the use of the improper reference priors on the common intercept and variance, \citet{Bayarri_etal_2012} argue that measurement invariance, which leads to \eqref{eq:alpha-prior} and \eqref{eq:sigma-prior}, combined with predictive matching, for which Bayes factors under minimal sample sizes do not favor $\MM$ or $\Mnull$, lead to the form of the $g$-prior above, providing an alternative justification for centering the design matrix.
+where $\mathbf{1}_n$ is a column vector of ones of length $n$, $\alpha$ is the intercept, $\X_\MM$ is a model specific design matrix with $p_\MM$ columns assumed to be full rank, and $\b_\MM$ is the vector of length $p_\MM$ of the non-zero regression coefficients in model $\MM$.
+The most common formulation of Zellner's $g$-prior for BMA/BVS \citep{Fernandez_etal_2001,Liang_etal_2008} assigns an independent Jeffreys prior to $\alpha$ and $\sigma^2$ where $\mathcal{P}_{\one_n} = \one_n(\one_n^T\one_n)^{-1} \one_n^T$ is the orthogonal projection on the space spanned by the column vector $\one_n$.
+To justify the use of the improper reference priors on the intercept and variance \eqref{eq:alpha-prior}-\eqref{eq:sigma-prior}, it is often assumed the columns of the design matrix $\X_\MM$ must be orthogonal to $\one_n$ so that the expected Fisher Information is block diagonal.
+In that case $\X_\MM^{T}(\I_n - \mathcal{P}_{\one_n}) \X_\MM$ in \eqref{eq:gprior} reduces to the more familiar $\X_\MM^T\X_\MM$. \citet{Bayarri_etal_2012}, however, argue that measurement invariance, which leads to \eqref{eq:alpha-prior} and \eqref{eq:sigma-prior}, combined with predictive matching (discussed in more detail later) lead to the form of the $g$-prior above without the explicit centering of the predictors in the sampling model \eqref{eq:normal-model}.
+Both model parameterizations, however, lead to equivalent posterior distributions through a change of variables.